 Gramm Ties Front-Runner Dole In Iowa Straw Poll

-AMES, Iowa (AP) _ In a surprisingly strong showing, Texas Sen. Phil Gramm tied Senate Majority Leader Bob Dole in Iowa's Republican presidential straw poll Saturday night, holding his own against the GOP front-runner in his Midwestern back yard.
+AMES, Iowa (AP) _ In a surprisingly strong showing, Texas Sen. Phil Gramm tied Senate Majority Leader Bob Dole in a Iowa’s Republican presidential straw poll Saturday night, holding his own against the GOP front-runner in his Midwestern back yard.

 The remarkable results capped a carnival like day at the Hilton Coliseum in Ames, as campaigns brought in busloads of supporters from out of state in an effort to prove their early organizational prowess.
-The results were released an hour behind schedule because of problems with several of the electronic voting machines, a delay that only added to the day's intrigue.

 Scott Reed, Dole’s campaign manager, disputed the notion that the vote was a rejection of Dole’s message, or that the combined Gramm-Buchanan vote showed deep dissatisfaction with the front-runner among the party’s conservative activists.